Note: Documents you submit to the tribunal are available to the public on request, subject to limited exceptions.

 - invite the parties to consider mediation.
 Mediation is only used if both parties agree.

 The pre-hearing conference is usually held by phone.
-However, it can be held in person or in writing.
+However, it can be held by videoconference or in writing.

 Mediation is a voluntary process that only takes place if both parties agree to it.
 You are encouraged to consider mediation.
 You can agree to mediation by ticking a box on the Form A: Notice of Appeal or Form B: Response to a Notice of Appeal.